 ONLINE TRAINING: Advanced Strength Training Techniques for Older Adults

 Need CEUs?
-Our distance learning class provides 2.0 CEUs for ACE and NSCA instructors
+Our distance learning class provides 2.0 CEUs for NSCA instructors

 Please note: this is NOT the course you would take in order to become a certified Geri-Fit instructor.
 This is the advanced course that an already-certified Geri-Fit® instructor would take for optional and additional training credit, if desired.
 The training program to become a certified Geri-Fit instructor is not available to the general public nor can it be purchased on our website.
 The Geri-Fit National Instructor Certification course is only available to facilities or instructors that have purchased a Geri-Fit® license.

-This ACE and NSCA-approved online home study course has been awarded 2.0 CECs (CEUs for NSCA).
+This NSCA-approved online home study course has been awarded 2.0 CEUs).
 This course is ideal for geriatric healthcare professionals, evidence-based program leaders or facilitators, personal trainers and group exercise instructors that are working with older adults in an exercise setting to rebuild strength and functional capacity that's been lost through the aging process.
 The course content will also address the exercise needs of older adults with chronic disease or medical conditions such as Parkinson's disease, strokes, balance problems, and arthritis.

 For non-certified instructors, evidence-based program leaders, home health aides, and caregivers: this online course is open to anyone that wants to enroll and learn the Geri-Fit methods.
 If you are brand new to strength training, plan to devote up to 70 hours to learn the course content.
 If you are familiar with strength training and are already leading an active lifestyle, the time to learn the content will lessen dramatically.

 The Practical and Written Examinations are optional and only required if you need your CEUs / CECs recorded with the organization you're certified through.
-If you are pre-certified, you will need to submit a copy of your ACE or NSCA certificate at the time you submit your tests.
+If you are pre-certified, you will need to submit a copy of your NSCA certificate at the time you submit your tests.
+If you are certified through another national organization, you can petition to have this course applied towards your continued education learning requirements.

 Upon completion of the course, you will be able to: